facelessuser/FuzzyFileNav/docs/src/markdown/usage.md

 ```

 !!! tip "Tip"
-    If it is desired to have specific bookmarks show up only on a specific OS or a specific host, you can augment the `path` option using the notation below.
-For more information, please see [Platform/Computer Specific Settings](#platformcomputer-specific-settings).
+    If it is desired to have specific bookmarks show up only on a specific OS or a specific host, you can augment the
+    `path` option using the notation below.
+For more information, please see[Platform/Computer Specific Settings](#platformcomputer-specific-settings).

     ```javascript
         // Bookmarked paths